bobbyjim/x16-rogue-forest/README.md

 # x16-rogue-forest
-A roguelike for the Commander X16
+A somewhat roguelike for the Commander X16

 # The Map
 * a procedural random dungeon in PETSCII (a forest)